transcode-de/correos/docs/source/tutorial.rst

      $ python manage.py sendtestemail -c 5

-If you played around for a while, turn to the following chapters that offer more information about the whole process.
+If you played around for a while and saw the results at your browser, turn to the following chapters that offer more information about the whole process.

 Understanding *correos*
 =======================